velexi-research/VLXI-Cookiecutter-Research/README.md

 ### 3.2.
 Setting Up to Develop the Cookiecutter

 1. _Optional_.
-Set up the cookiecutter project to use direnv to manage the environment (for both Python and the shell).
+Set up the cookiecutter project to use direnv to manage the development environment (for both Python and the shell).

     * Copy `extras/dot-envrc` to the Git repository's root directory, and rename it to `.envrc`.